sanjarzayniev/deadline-notifier/README.md

 ## Setup and Installation

 Actually, you don't need to install & run it locally.
-You just need to fork this repo on GitHub and add 4 repository secrets by yourself to get the benefit of this project.
-And it will itself notify you about your deadlines for today!
+You just need to fork this repo on GitHub and add 4 repository secrets & create a telegram bot by yourself to get the benefit of this project.
+And it will itself notify you about your forthcoming deadlines for today(Assignment, Quiz, Video) and later (available only for videos)!

 These are the very 4 secret repository secrets:
 ![Repo Secrets](./images/secrets.png)